radical-cybertools/ExTASY/README.md

 The ExTASY tool expects two input files:

-1. The resource configuration file sets the parameters of the HPC resource we want to run the workload on, in this case **Archer**.
+1. The resource configuration file sets the parameters of the HPC resource we want to run the workload on, in this case **Stampede**.
 2. The workload configuration file defines the GROMACS/LSDMap workload itself.

 **Step 1:** Create a new directory for the example: